 I learned a whole bunch from my NASM certification that was not contained in the curriculum for other certifications.
 They go into great depth about working with special populations such as elderly individuals, pregnant women, individuals with eating disorders, post heart attack patients and much more.

 NASM is currenlty my #1 favorite certification.
 NASM has earned accreditation through the NCCA.

 Make sure to check out my full review on NASM here.

 I highly suggest that you check out their website here for more information!

-Many people as well as corporate gyms think that NASM is the best personal trainer certification.
-I am convinced more and more that it is the best personal trainer certification along with ACE!
+Many people as well as corporate gyms think that NASM is the best certification.

 #2 American Council on Exercise or ACE